HackYourFuture/JavaScript1/Week9/MAKEME.md

 ## Step 3: Pair programming homework

 You will complete the TicTacToe game we started building in class.
-The code we build in class is available here: *(will be here by the end of the day)*.
+The code we build in class is available here: https://github.com/HackYourFuture/TicTacToeTDD.
-One of your teammates should fork the repo.
+One of your teammates should fork the above repo.
 Work in this repository *together* so you can see who wrote which code.
 Make a Pull Request to hand in this part of the homework.

 <!-- rewatch the Hangouts session here: https://www.youtube.com/watch?v=oc9ogCJz9rYs -->